VadimChorrny/CRUD-with-MySQL/README.md

 #### In future versions of the project I will add the opportunity to:

-- Сторінка користувача
+- User page
-- Чат з продавцем
+- Chat with the seller
-- Кошик
+- Basket